U.S. imposes record fine on BNP in sanctions warning to banks

 BNP said it would take an exceptional charge of 5.8 billion euros ($7.9 billion) in the second quarter of this year.
 It plans to keep its dividend payment at 1.5 euros per share this year, the same as in 2013, and expects its core capital adequacy ratio to be around 10 percent at the end of June, consistent with long-term targets.
 The bank had been expected to cut its dividend, sell bonds or some assets to help pay for the fine.

 The ban could trigger a client exodus, and it is not clear how BNP may blunt its impact.
-It said it would clear the affected dollar-clearing operations through another bank, which it did not name.
+It said the affected dollar-clearing operations would he handled through another bank, which it did not name.
 "We have not observed any massive uncertainty among clients," said BNP Finance Director Lars Machenil.

+Nancy Atkinson, a senior analyst at research firm Aite Group, said it would be relatively easy for BNP to find a bank to process its clients' dollar transactions because it is a fairly commoditized service that essentially involves cross-checking money transfers against government lists of sanctioned individuals and entities.

+"As long as the bank has a strong reputation and has not had a problem [with money transfers previously], I don't think them taking on BNP Paribas is going to affect them too much," Atkinson said.

 Some of the business lines affected were dollar clearing on behalf of the oil and gas finance business from Geneva, Paris and Singapore, the trade finance business from Milan, and for oil and gas-related clients from Rome.